Heritage Conservation in Postcolonial India

 Approaches and Challenges

-The cases featured within the book elucidate the evolution of heritage conservation profession, clarifying the role of key players at the central, state, and local level, and considers intangible, minority, colonial, modern and vernacular heritages among others.
+The cases featured within the book elucidate the evolution of the heritage conservation profession, clarifying the role of key players at the central, state, and local level, and considering intangible, minority, colonial, modern, and vernacular heritages among others.

 Table of Contents

 Untangling Heritage Conservation in Postcolonial India by Manish Chalana and Ashima Krishna